DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Experimental Setup

-\textbf{Supervised Meta-Learning}: We implement three variations of supervised meta-learning baselines with increasingly relevant information about ground-truth factors: \begin{itemize}[leftmargin=.15in] \item \emph{Supervised-Original}: Only use the ground-truth factors that do not define meta-testing tasks to create supervised meta-training tasks. \item \emph{Supervised-All}: Use all the ground-truth factors from a dataset to create supervised meta-training tasks. \item \emph{Supervised-Oracle}: Only use the ground-truth factors that define the meta-testing tasks to create supervised meta-training tasks. \end{itemize}

-These methods progressively increase the relevancy of information available to the model, but are increasingly unrealistic for practical settings.
+\textbf{Supervised Meta-Learning}: We implement three variations of supervised meta-learning baselines with increasingly relevant information about ground-truth factors: \begin{itemize}[leftmargin=.15in, itemsep=0.7pt] \item \emph{Supervised-Original}: Only use the ground-truth factors that do not define meta-testing tasks to create supervised meta-training tasks. \item \emph{Supervised-All}: Use all the ground-truth factors to create supervised meta-training tasks. \item \emph{Supervised-Oracle}: Only use the ground-truth factors that define meta-testing tasks to create supervised meta-training tasks. \end{itemize} These methods progressively increase the relevancy of information available to the model, but are increasingly unrealistic.
 Supervised-Original must learn to generalize from a limited set of ground-truth factors to unknown factors at meta-testing time.
-Supervised-All has the most information, but needs to identify the task natures and relevant factors for successful adaptation, therefore representing the performance upper bound when the evaluation tasks are agnostic.
+Specifically, for Supervised-Original, the ground-truth factors available in meta-training and in meta-testing are mismatched.
+As a result these ground truth factors can potentially misguide the model causing worse generalization ability.
+Supervised-All has the most information, but needs to identify task natures and relevant factors, and hence represents the upper bound on performance when the evaluation tasks are agnostic.
 Supervised-Oracle has perfect knowledge of factors utilized in meta-testing tasks, and represents the ultimate performance upper bound.

-\textbf{Few-Shot Direct Adaptation}: This represents the lower bound of performance when a model is directly optimized on the support samples from each meta-testing task.

-\textbf{Pre-training and Fine-tuning}: We implement the encoder-based pre-training and fine-tuning method as described in \cite{yonglong20}, using SimCLR \cite{chen2020simple} with its standard image augmentation pipeline for pre-training, with details in \cref{sec:app_pretrain}.